 Middle East North Africa (“MENA”)

-Block 7, Al Barqa Permit, Republic of Yemen
+Al Barqa (Block 7) Exploration Permit, Republic of Yemen

 Operator: Oil Search (ROY) Limited

-Block 7 is an onshore exploration permit covering an area of 5,000 square kilometres (1,235,527 acres) located 340 kilometres east of Sana’a, the capital of Yemen.
-It contains the undeveloped Al Meashar oil discovery made in 2010, and an inventory of prospects and leads defined by 2D and 3D seismic surveys that hold significant oil potential ranging from 2 to 900 MMbbl of oil.
+Block 7 is an onshore exploration permit covering an area of 5,000 square kilometres (1,235,527 acres) located approximately 340 kilometres East of Sana’a, 80 kilometres North East of the Company’s Damis (Block S-1) licence, and 14 kilometres West of OMV’s Habban Oilfield.
+The block contains two wells that were drilled on the Al Meashar prospect as well as an inventory of leads and prospects identified by 2D and 3D seismic surveys with significant oil potential.

-Damis (Block S-1) is located approximately 80 kilometres to the southwest of Block 7 and holds five sizeable oil and gas discoveries – the developed and producing (until suspended in 2014), An Nagyah Oilfield, and a further four undeveloped oil and gas fields – Osaylan, An Naeem, Wadi Bayhan, and Hamel.
+Damis (Block S-1) is located approximately 80 kilometres to the southwest of Block 7 and holds five sizeable oil and gas discoveries – the developed and productive (until suspended in 2014), An Nagyah Oilfield, and a further four undeveloped oil and gas fields – Osaylan, An Naeem, Wadi Bayhan, and Harmel.

-The four undeveloped fields hold substantial oil and gas target resources (34 MMbbl oil and 550 Bcf gas), which will be a source of future growth of production and reserves for the Company.
+The four undeveloped fields hold substantial oil and gas resources of approximately 35 MMbbl of oil and 600 Bcf of gas 2 representing substantial potential future growth of reserves and production for the Company.